Updated: May 23

 The way they describe St. Valentine, how he is the saint of couples, love, and marriages.
 Sounds an awful lot like how pagan gods are described as being over some aspect of life.
 For example, Aphrodite (Greek goddess) is said to be over love, fertility, and marriage.
 Not only that but the Catholic Church advocates praying to dead saints, here is one version of a payer to St. Valentine.

 “Oh glorious protector Saint Valentine, Defender of marriage and true believers, Defiler of pagans and idols, I offer this prayer to you.
 Help me in my marriage and in my daily battle to keep my faith, Help me to defy doubts and forget my fears, Help me devote my life to the Lord as you devoted yours.
 Saint Valentine, I ask you to bless me in my time of need.
 I will devote the 14th of February to you and hold your name in my heart.
 Please help me see the truth and the way and the light.
 Just as you fought for the young people who needed your guidance, draw your sword for me, carve a path for me.
 Forgive me for the sin of temptation and help me to leave temptation behind.”
 (A version of a prayer to St. Valentine)

 “For there is one Elohim, and one Mediator between Elohim and men, the Man Messiah יהושע.
 (1 Timothy 2:5)

 We should not be praying to various saints that are patrons of a certain aspect of life, like the pagans of old did to their chosen pantheon.
-Don’t let the doctrines of men lead you astray, the Catholic Church and mainstream Christianity is polluted with such filth.
-Do your due diligence and read your Bible for yourself, ask YHWH to show you the truth and leave out any and all preconceived notions.
+Don’t let the doctrines of men lead you astray, the Catholic Church and mainstream Christianity are polluted with such nonsense.
+Do your due diligence and read your Bible for yourself, ask YHWH to show you the truth, and leave out any preconceived notions.
 Your Bible starts in Genesis not Matthew and all of it is applicable for your life.